 The average lifetime value would account for other costs like customer acquisition costs (CAC), marketing expenses, operating expenses, and of course, manufacturing costs.

-To ensure the growth of a company, it is important that you optimize the lifetime value of an existing customer instead of optimizing for a single sale in the near term.
+To ensure a company’s growth, it is important that you optimize the lifetime value of an existing customer instead of optimizing for a single sale in the near term.
 In fact, research has shown that it is 25 times more costly to gain a new customer than to retain an existing one.

-How to calculate the average lifetime value of a customer
+How to calculate the average lifetime value of a customer: one of the key sales productivity metrics

 Lifetime Value = Average Value of Sale × Number of Transactions × Retention Time Period